 Good colocation data centers have advanced security features.
 Physical security should include 24-hour electronic monitoring with onsite staff, locked cages for customer equipment, and access controlled by two-factor authentication.
 Two security standards that providers should meet are:

 - The Center for Internet Security best practices on privacy and security.

 - ISO 27001 — Information Security Management System (ISMS) for managing sensitive company information.

-A colocation provider may also offer managed security services such as managed firewall service, advanced threat detection, DDoS defense, traffic scrubbing, and automatic mitigation of cyberattacks and other IT security problems.
-Managed security services can help IT departments stop cyberattacks before they do major damage in prevention and mitigation of threats.
+A colocation provider may also offer managed security services to protect against large-scale cybersecurity attacks.
+Managed security services can help IT departments stop cyberattacks before they do major damage to prevent and mitigate threats.

 IT resilience is a critical factor in business success.
-Downtime can cost a company in lost revenues as well as loss of customer trust and damage to the brand image.
-IT resilience and business continuity in the event of storms, fires, floods and cyber-attacks are why many CIOs are turning to colocation as a key element of their disaster recovery plan.
+Downtime can cost a company lost revenues as well as loss of customer trust and damage to the brand image.
+IT resilience and business continuity are driving businesses to colocation services as a key element of their disaster recovery plan.